parawanderer/parawanderer/README.md

-Hello there 👋, I am a generalist SWE with many interests and I often end up dabbling in many things.
+Hello there 👋, I am a Software Engineer who likes dabbling in Research-oriented directions, among doing some other things.

 _Sometimes_ those things end up being useful.